rs-pro/rocket_cms/README.md

 ### Using app generator

-    # make sure you have rails 4.1 installed
+Make sure you have rails 4.1 installed

-    # rails -v
+    rails -v

-    # if not uninstall rails and install again
+If not, uninstall rails and install again

-    # gem uninstall rails
+    gem uninstall rails
-    # gem install rocket_cms
+    gem install rocket_cms

+Then run:

     rails new my_app -T -O -m https://raw.github.com/rs-pro/rocket_cms/master/template.rb

 generator creates a new RVM gemset, so after cd'ing to app dir, you should run `bundle install` again if you use rvm.

 ### Documentation